 Professor Christopher Prendergast

 There were all sorts of other things I wanted to write about that were more playful but maybe the day has lost any sort of play and I shall have to wait for tomorrow.
-In the meantime I do have a viral vid to upload which made me laugh out loud, several times which is quite an accomplishment.
 Ah, yes there was another extraordinary happening as we left the park today and were swabbing down with disinfectants by the pay meter.
 We were not alone.
 Darkness will not fade.
-The heronry which Regent’s Park was famous for was abandoned last year after the crows systematically massacred the nests and now only one or two birds, about whom I have already blogged, hang around in forlorn melancholy.
+The heronry which Regent’s Park was famous for was abandoned last year after the crows systematically massacred the nests and now only one or two herons, about whom I have already blogged, hang around in forlorn melancholy.
+As we reached our car one solitary heron presided over our departure.
+Not even Dido persuaded him to fly, or flee.

 Forlorn! the very word is like a bell